mattermost/mattermost-plugin-retention-tooling/README.md

 This plugin provides data retention tools to augment the [data retention capabilities](https://docs.mattermost.com/comply/data-retention-policy.html) of Mattermost Enterprise Edition.

+**Not recommended for production use without Mattermost guidance.
+Please reach out to your Customer Success Manager to learn more.**

 ## Tools

 ### De-activated User Clean-up